Aaron-Lathrop/code-djinn/README.md

 		The 'paths' key is required for buildDirectoryModuleExports if you don't pass it
 		*/
-		buildNewFiles(), // or buildNewFiles
+		builder.buildNewFiles(), // or buildNewFiles
-		buildDirectoryModuleExports(moduleExportPaths, "index.js", false), // or buildDirectoryModuleExports
+		builder.buildDirectoryModuleExports(moduleExportPaths, "index.js", false), // or buildDirectoryModuleExports
-		buildFile("template.App.txt", "./", { // this will build at the root of the project
+		builder.buildFile("template.App.txt", "./", { // this will build at the root of the project
 			rewritable: true,
 		}),
 	],